aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 #### `Course` class

 * `Course`, a constructor function which should take the course name, department, and number of credits.
-It should also set a `students` attribute to an empty array.
+It should also initialize `students` attribute to an empty array.
 * `Course.prototype.addStudent` should add a student to the class
   * Probably can rely upon `Student.prototype.enroll`